paramsingh/paramsingh.github.io/notes/stride.md

 ---
+backlinks:
+- threat_modeling.md
+categories:
+- Security
 layout: post
 title: STRIDE
-categories: [Security]
 ---

 STRIDE is a strategy used to create [threat models]({% link notes/threat_modeling.md %}).

 It is a mnemonic which we should look at while thinking of threats to the system.

 * Spoofing -- Can I perform actions as if I was someone else?